djangocon/2023.djangocon.eu/_pages/speaking.md

 * Security
 * Whatever you deem appropriate – it's your conference, after all!

 You may think that your idea is not suited to DjangoCon Europe, or that you couldn't possibly present it well, or that others will do it better. **We want to prove you wrong**.
 You should consider reading [Sasha's blog post](https://web.archive.org/web/20190625135013/https://www.mxsasha.eu/blog/2015/03/11/why-you-should-speak/){:target="_blank"} on why you should speak at DjangoCon Europe!
-This blog post still holds true 6 years later.
+This blog post still holds true 8 years later.

-If you would like to ask a question, you are always welcome to write the programme committee: [content@djangocon.eu](mailto:content@djangocon.eu)
+If you would like to ask a question, you are always welcome to write to the programme committee: [content@djangocon.eu](mailto:content@djangocon.eu)

 Some DjangoCon Europe speakers have found this talk useful: